GustavoSasaki/inkitt-Converter-To-Mobi/README.md

 * Install python 3.6
 * Install pip from python3.6
 * Type in the terminal:
-> pip install beautifulsoup4.
+> pip3 install beautifulsoup4.
-> pip install lxml
+> pip3 install lxml
-> pip install requests
+> pip3 install requests
-* Download [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) and put the kindlegen executable into "inkittConverterMobi/KindleGen" folder
+* Download [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) and put the kindlegen executable into inkitt-Converter-To-Mobi folder
 * And everything is done

 #### How to use it
-* Go to inkittConverterMobi file
+* Go to inkitt-Converter-To-Mobi file
-* Open the converter.py file change the url, startChapter and endChapter inputs
+* Open the converter.py file change the url, startChapter and endChapter inputs to what you want
 * Type in the terminal:
 > python3 converter.py
 * And the script will make the mobi file